hzeller/timg/README.md

 Tested terminals: `konsole` >= 2.14.1, `gnome-terminal` >= 3.6.2 look good,
 recent xterms also seem to work (albeit with less color richness).

 Linux console seems to be limited in colors and does not show the block character - if you know how to enable the unicode character or full color there, please let me know.

+For Mac users, the iTerm2 >= 3.x should work, please confirm if you have this setup.